Sobs of relief as guilty verdict returned in Kopu murder trial

-There were sobs of relief from the public gallery today as a jury found Adrian Phillips guilty of murdering father-of-one Bayden Williams.
+There were sobs of relief from the public gallery today as a jury found Adrian Reginald George Phillips guilty of murdering father-of-one Bayden Williams.

 The jury deliberated for just three hours before returning a unanimous verdict in the High Court at Hamilton after a five-week trial.